-The next morning he surprises his hosts with a gift of a new kettle, the old one is faulty and gives a slight charge.
-He damages the old one beyond use, and throws it away.
-During the day he visits local pawn brokers, selling brand new kettles and toasters very cheap.
+The next morning he surprises his hosts with a gift of a new kettle as the old one is faulty and it gives a slight charge.
+He damages the old one beyond use, and he throws it away.
+During the day he visits local pawn brokers to sell brand new kettles and toasters very cheap.
 He uses the money to treat his host’s children, and some friends, to a nice lunch.

-They visit the fence the shipment is addressed to, and learn about the arrangement with Gerry, but have no idea how it’s organised or who he is.
+They visit the fence the shipment is addressed to, and they learn about the arrangement with Gerry, but they have no idea how it’s organised or who he is.
 That night they’ve extra guards in place inside and outside.
-Gerry notices them, and doesn’t attempt an entry.
+Gerry notices them, so he doesn’t attempt an entry.
 The same for two more night.

 The mall is a large one, five floors with a central open area for the full height.
 However, each higher level hangs out over the lower levels for half a metre per level; not much, but enough to allow unobstructed views down from each one.
 The fountain is at one end of the open area.

 At noon the next day two of the group’s people are at the fountain with a bag, and with several more people spread about the fountain set to catch the collector of the bag.
 A man in a general courier company uniform approaches them with a clipboard and a small parcel, they get set to take him.
 He says, “One of you two from Walking Wares.”
-One nods, and he hands them the small parcel from under his arm with the clipboard, saying, “Please sign.”
+One nods yes, so he hands them the small parcel from under his arm with the clipboard while saying, “Please sign.”

 Amazed, they sign for the parcel, he takes his clipboard, turns and walks away.
 The parcel is addressed to ‘Walking Wares,’ it’s from ‘Fly by Night Operations.’
 They open it to find a mobile phone, it rings.
 They answer it.